 Computational Fluid Dynamics (CFD) Case StudiesDARcorporation CFD models grabbing attention!

-DARcorporation's octocopter UAV/drone concept (left side of the ad) was selected by CD-adapco to promote their STAR-CCM+ CFD software in their latest advertisement with DE magazine.
+DARcorporation's octocopter UAV/drone concept (left side of the ad) was selected by Siemens (formerly CD-adapco) to promote their STAR-CCM+ CFD software in their latest advertisement with DE magazine.

-The same model won a contest and was selected by CD-adapco to appear in their 2016 calendar for the month of April.
+The same model won a contest and was selected by then-CD-adapco to appear in their 2016 calendar for the month of April.

 Have a project that requires detailed aerodynamic ananlysis using CFD?
 Let us help you!
 Contact us to discuss how our CFD expertise can be of service.